MCA Records: Early success

 Other successful artists on MCA, after the consolidation, included former Kapp artist Cher, and Uni artist Olivia Newton-John.
-MCA released the highly successful soundtrack album to the 1973 film The Sting.
-The soundtrack music was arranged and conducted by Marvin Hamlisch and won an Academy Award for Best Original Score (MCA issued many other soundtracks to films from Universal, along with some non-Universal films).
+In 1973 MCA released the highly successful soundtrack album to the film The Sting.
+The movie used the Ragtime music of Scott Joplin, arranged and conducted by Marvin Hamlisch.
+It won an Academy Award for Best Original Score (MCA issued many other soundtracks to films from Universal, along with some non-Universal films).

 One of the most successful MCA artists in this era was the rock band Lynyrd Skynyrd, who would become one of the most popular in the Southern rock genre.
-The group was discovered by Al Kooper and initially released on his "Sounds of the South" label imprint of MCA.
+The group was discovered by Al Kooper and initially released on his Sounds of the South label imprint of MCA.
 The song "Free Bird" became one of the most popular songs of all time on album-oriented rock radio stations.
 On Second Helping, the group recorded a song about their relationship with the label called, "Workin' for MCA".
 Street Survivors was released in October 1977, just prior to a tragic plane crash in which members of the group were either killed or severely injured.
 The original Street Survivors cover had a picture of the band members surrounded by flames, but this was quickly substituted for a design without flames.
-Though a latter version of the group enjoyed success, Lynyrd Skynyrd's streak of hits ended after the crash.
+Lynyrd Skynyrd's streak of hits ended after the crash.
 Eventually, three Lynyrd Skynyrd albums reached the double platinum sales level and at least two others reached platinum or gold levels.

 During the 1970s and 1980s, MCA profited from reissuing classic early rock and roll recordings made by artists who recorded for the numerous labels absorbed by MCA.
-One notable example was the 1954 Decca recording "Rock Around the Clock" by Bill Haley & His Comets, which was featured as the lead track of MCA's No. 1-charting American Graffiti soundtrack album, and as a single returned to the American top 40 that year, 20 years after it was recorded.
+One notable example was the 1954 Decca recording "Rock Around the Clock" by Bill Haley & His Comets, which was featured as the lead track of MCA's number one–charting American Graffiti soundtrack album, and as a single returned to the American top 40 that year, 20 years after it was recorded.
+MCA Records also profited from its 1974 release of a soundtrack album of the Hollywood film music that appears in the movie That's Entertainment!.